EdAlegrid/m2m-can/README.md

     console.log('random', random);
   });

-  // can-bus temp_id read frame data
-  can.read('can0', {id:temp_id, interval:200} , function(err, fdata){
+  // read from CAN bus the temperatue frame data can.read('can0', {id:temp_id, interval:200} , function(err, fdata){
     if(err) return console.log('read error', err);